-2.8.
+- 2.8.
 This sets out a clear commitment for the Part 2 process to review the housing requirements for the rural area.
 There then follows a pledge to focus development at larger villages to help maintain their vitality and sustainability.
 Webbpaton's position is that Part 2 simply does not perform this task and as a result is not consistent with the Part 1 document.
 The need for consistency between Part 1 and Part 2 is critical to the Plan's soundness in that Part 1 sets the overall development strategy and a portfolio of strategic development sites to meet the Vale's Objectively Assessed Needs and Part 2 has a limited brief in providing sites for Oxford's Unmet need (as set out in Part 1) and providing sites for the balance of the Vale's housing requirement not allocated in Part 1.
 In this respect, Part 2 is a daughter document to Part 1.
-The respondents position is that Part 2 only seeks to make a handful of allocations at a handful of locations and at a level which is more reflective with the strategic approach adopted in Part 1.
-It is the respondent's position that the Plan is unsound in its approach in that it is not consistent with Part 1 and fails the test of being consistent with the Local Development Scheme (September 2016).
+Webbpaton's position is that Part 2 only seeks to make a handful of allocations at a handful of locations and at a level which is more reflective with the strategic approach adopted in Part 1.
+It is the Webbpaton's position that the Plan is unsound in its approach in that it is not consistent with Part 1 and fails the test of being consistent with the Local Development Scheme (September 2016). - 2.9.
+To address Webbpaton's concern about soundness and the LDS, a new paragraph should be inserted into the document (suggested at 2.8) to read: - "This Part 2 plan will support the above objective by making a range of housing allocations to meet Oxford's Unmet need as well as the requirements for "smaller development sites" arising from Part 1.
+This includes housing at green belt village locations."

-Paragraphs 2.12 to 2.32